Don’t we all love candles? By lighting a few candles, you can bring a cozy atmosphere to any boring room.

 The beeswax is created by bees in their hive to make honey or incubate their larvae.

 It has a naturally has a faintly sweet smell to it since it normally has some honey mixed in.
 Although the exact fragrance depends on the flowers and plants that the bees have access to.
+But if you don’t like the natural smell, you can always use special candle frangrance oils.

 The beeswax you buy in the store has normally been melted and filtered several times.
 They are either sold as blocks, slabs or pastilles that can be melted into candles.
 Or as Sheets that can be made into candles without any heating.